-These courses are offered by CQUniversity Australia, RTO 40939.
-St Stephens Catholic College will conduct recruitment on behalf of CQUniversity.
-CQUniversity is responsible for training, assessing and issuance of qualifications.
+The nationally recognised qualifications, SIS20122 - Certificate II in Sport and Recreation and SIS30321 - Certificate III in Fitness, are offered by CQUniversity Australia, RTO 40939.
+St Stephens Catholic College, RTO 30362 , will recruit on behalf of CQUniversity.
+CQUniversity is responsible for the course.
+This includes conducting training, assessment, and insurance of qualifications.